Terms & Conditions

 - All information is correct at point of sale.
 On rare occasions it may be necessary to amend or make alteration to the published detail of the event, including advertised performers without being obliged to refund monies or exchange tickets.

 - Tickets must not be resold.
-This includes the resale of tickets for profit in which circumstance The Management reserve the right to cancel tickets or refuse admission without notice and without being obliged to refund monies.
+This includes the resale of tickets for profit, including tickets via a third party ticket re-sale site or ticket tout, in which circumstance we reserve the right to cancel tickets or refuse admission without notice and without being obliged to refund monies.
 If you find you unable to attend, please contact your original point of sale.

 - If you experience a problem whilst at the venue or during an event, please bring it to the attention of the duty manager immediately.
 We regret we may not be able to offer refunds or exchanges retrospectively.